PatelUtkarsh/better-file-name-ai/readme.md

 This WordPress plugin renames files to be more readable using an open API (gpt-4-vision) upon upload and generates accessible alt text for images.

+### Additional features:
+- Allows generating featured image using dall-e-2 or dall-e-3 API.

+> Note: GPT-4 Vision is in preview, It is not recommended to use this plugin on a production site.

 ## Installation

 ### Manual Installation